ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Introduction

 Our contribution is threefold. \textbf{(1)} \textbf{ABC}: an open-source multimodal embedding model that uses natural language instructions to control visual embeddings.
-We demonstrate that \textbf{ABC} produces powerful embeddings by benchmarking on zero-shot tasks \emph{and} robustly utilizes natural language instructions to control embeddings. \textbf{(2)} We provide a \emph{decoupled} methodology for adapting VLMs into SOTA multimodal embedding models.
+We demonstrate that \textbf{ABC} produces powerful embeddings by benchmarking on zero-shot tasks \emph{and} robustly utilizes natural language instructions to control embeddings.
+We study how key design choices—including vision encoder resolution, contrastive loss temperature, and VLLM backbone—impact embedding quality. \textbf{(2)} We provide a \emph{decoupled} methodology for adapting VLLMs into dense embedding models.
 Previous work integrates instructions during the large-scale contrastive training run.
-We show that these stages can be decoupled, resulting in a lightweight and adaptable instruction fine-tuning stage that requires only $100$ training steps. \textbf{(3)} Lastly, we introduce \texttt{CtrlBench}, a novel benchmark for measuring instruction-controlled retrieval. \texttt{CtrlBench} \emph{requires} the model to interleave modalities to retrieve the correct response.
+We show that these stages can be decoupled, resulting in a lightweight and adaptable fine-tuning stage that requires only $100$ training steps using synthetic instructions. \textbf{(3)} Lastly, we introduce \texttt{CtrlBench}, a novel benchmark for measuring instruction-controlled retrieval. \texttt{CtrlBench} \emph{requires} the model to interleave modalities to retrieve the correct response.